tsavina/workshops/workshops/cv/README.md

-# OpenVINO™ Deep Learning Workbench workshops
+# OpenVINO™ Deep Learning Workbench: Discover Deep Learning Basics and Write Your First AI Application

 ## How to run the notebook